isc-projects/bind9/doc/notes/notes-current.rst

 - Clients may see an unexpected "Prohibited" extended DNS error when ``named`` is configured with :any:`allow-recursion`). :gl:`#3743`

+- Fix a TLS error that occured with large transfers over XoT. :gl:`#3772`

 Known Issues
 ~~~~~~~~~~~~